oddbird/oddleventy/content/work/adobe.md

   - title: User Stories
     icon: icons/theater
     text: |
+      Using Goals, Object Map, Wireframe, and User Profiles we will created a list of expected features or ‘stories’ written from the perspective of an individual player.
       Each user story defined one task that a player might want to accomplish during the game.
 (As a Player, I want to select a font option.)
+  - title: Itemized & Prioritized Estimate
+    icon: icons/estimate
+    text: |
-We listed each user story and provided itemized estimates per story.
+      We estimated each user story, providing Adobe with an itemized hourly estimate, organized into phases.
       This allowed Adobe to add, prioritize, and remove stories before we began development, and throughout the project as needs and timeline constraints changed.
 summary: |
   A meditation on typography, Adobe Fonts' Game allows players to choose the fonts that they feel apply best to different scenarios.
 Players' input helps